Manuel Añorve Baños

 Manuel Añorve Baños (born 15 May 1957) is a Mexican politician affiliated with the Institutional Revolutionary Party (PRI).
-He serves as a senator of the LXIV Legislature of the Mexican Congress, representing the state of Guerrero.
+He served as a senator in the 64th and 65th Legislature of the Mexican Congress, representing the state of Guerrero and was re-elected to the same seat in 2024.
 He also is a two-time federal deputy and two-time former mayor of Acapulco.